 We welcome applications from international candidates.
 However it is essential that you have the right to work full time in the UK at the start date of the programme (this will be early September 2020).
 We will check this with you and it will be a condition of any offer we make that we are satisfied your right to work is in place before you join.
 We are unlikely to progress applications where sponsorship is required to obtain a Tier 2 (general) visa as we expect to be able to fill all our roles with candidates who have the right to work in place.

 We'll ask more details about your right to work in the UK at the initial application stage.
 We will require evidence of it at the assessment centre stage and again at the offer stage.

-You’ll have one week from the day we invite you to complete it – but the sooner you take it the sooner we can consider you for the next stage in the recruitment process.
+You’ll have one week from the day we invite you to complete them – but the sooner you take them the sooner we can consider you for the next stage in the recruitment process.